ironicbadger/pms-wiki/docs/installation/manual-install.md

 ### Mountpoints

+Mountpoints are where the OS mounts a specific disk partition.
+For example, you could have multiple partitions on the same disk mounted to different places for redundancy or performance reasons.
+For our purposes here we'll keep things simple by mounting each data disk partition one by one.

 Assuming the previous test went well, it's time to come up with a mountpoint naming scheme.
 We recommended `/mnt/diskN` because it makes the `fstab` entry for MergerFS simpler thanks to wildcard support (more on this shortly).
 For example:

     mkdir /mnt/disk{1,2,3,4}
     mkdir /mnt/parity1 # adjust this command based on your parity setup mkdir /mnt/storage # this will be the main mergerfs mountpoint

-We also just created `/mnt/storage` in addition to our data disk mountpoints of `/mnt/disk1`, `/mnt/disk2` and so on. `/mnt/storage` will be used by MergerFS to 'pool' or 'merge' our data disks.
+We also just created `/mnt/storage` in addition to our data disk mountpoints of `/mnt/disk1`, `/mnt/disk2` and so on. `/mnt/storage` will be used by [MergerFS](../tech-stack/mergerfs.md) to 'pool' or 'merge' our data disks.

 ### fstab entries